As oceanic CO2 rises, pH falls.

 Since ocean acidification is one of the most dangerous and best-documented impacts we face on our current path of unrestricted greenhouse gas emissions, the anti-science disinformers naturally have trained their Tobacco-industry tactics on it, as Wonk Room’s Brad Johnson explains in this cross-post.

 Much of the carbon dioxide pollution put into the air is absorbed by the world’s oceans.
 Dissolved as carbonic acid, the pollution increases the acidity of the oceans, which is disrupting the marine food chain, especially by making it more difficult for plankton, corals, mollusks, and crustaceans to form their calciferous shells.
 In 2009, the Interacademy Science Panel, a network of 70 national science academies, warned that fossil fuel pollution must be rapidly reduced to “avoid substantial damage to ocean ecosystems”:

 Ocean acidification is a direct consequence of increasing atmospheric CO2 concentrations.
 To avoid substantial damage to ocean ecosystems, deep and rapid reductions of global CO2 emissions by at least 50% by 2050, and much more thereafter are needed.

 Thus, carbon dioxide poses a double threat to our oceans, by increasing both their temperature and their acidity.
-The global population of phytoplankton appears to have dropped by 40 percent.
+The global population of phytoplankton appears to have dropped by 40 percent in recent decades.
 About a quarter of the world’s reefs have already died, including 80 percent in the Caribbean.